 – Compare multiple search engines.
 I always start my flight search with Skyscanner, but then check a couple of other sites including Hopper and Google Flights before pulling the trigger.
 Most of the time, Skyscanner comes in at the cheapest, but sometimes one of the latter options offers a flight deal to Europe that I can’t refuse.

 – Sign up for airline newsletters.
-There are lots of sites out there that show discounted flight fares, including Scott’s Cheap Flights.
+There are lots of sites out there that show discounted flight fares, including Scott’s Cheap Flights (Going).
 Sign up for this newsletter, and others, which you can find in my other article: top travel hacks for flying.

 – Be flexible with your dates.
 Give yourself a little bit of wiggle room on the dates, and you’ll be able to unlock the cheapest fares.
 Try to avoid major holidays like Christmas, and choose midweek over weekends.
 I’ve found that the spring and fall are amazing for flying to Europe, where you can luck out on the weather and save a bundle in the process.